 The meteoric water line for Greece was used to characterize the samples, developed by Argiriou and Lykoudis (2006).
 The relationship of the Greek meteoric water line (HellasMWL) is given by the formula: δD = 7.2 × δ18Ο + 8.2‰.
 According to the stable isotope analysis, groundwater of the Simonopetra aquifer has meteoric origin and has not been subject to secondary evaporation (Table 1).
 Additionally, the Simonopetra aquifer recharged from a maximum altitude of 890 meters.
-Regarding the Tritium analyses of groundwater of Simonopetra aquifer, it is characterized as contemporary water, according to classification by Clark and Fritz (1997).
+Regarding the tritium analyses of groundwater of Simonopetra aquifer, it is characterized as contemporary water, according to classification by Clark and Fritz (1997).
 The relatively young age of the aquifer’s groundwater fortifies the theory of the high flow speed of the aquifer, as well as its direct supply from atmospheric precipitation (meteoric origin).

 Conclusions